 Bond.
 James Bond

 As an aside, Cubby Broccoli, who along with Harry Saltzman were the original producers of the Bond films, set up a meeting once at Les Ambassadeurs for Fleming and Irving Allen to talk about maybe turning the Fleming Bond novels into movies.
 Allen was not impressed and told Fleming the stories were not even good enough for television.
-So we were standing at the door where Fleming walked through for this meeting!
-Take a look at YouTube
+So, we were standing at the door where Fleming walked through for this meeting!

 We see Bond here as cool and elegant.
-Again, in the “Dr. No Documentary” by Cork, it comes out that a stylistic decision was made by Terrence Young and the writers: to take the elegance, wit, and sophistication of Fleming’s writing and infuse James Bond with those characteristics.
+In the “Dr. No Documentary” by John Cork, it comes out that a stylistic decision was made by Terrence Young and the writers: to take the elegance, wit, and sophistication of Fleming’s writing and infuse James Bond with those characteristics.
 And forever, Bond is cool, elegant, witty and sophisticated.
-Check the documentary out at – we have links on our website to it https://youtu.be/8ZPjEYxymgE

 SpyMovieNavigator On Location – London